ami-iit/ami-commons/doc/ssh-persistent-sessions.md

 Pasting content from the clipboard of the local machine should work OOTB, though copying text from the remote machine does not work.

+### Setup
+1. First enable mouse support `echo "set -g mouse on" >> $HOME/.tmux.conf`
-The trick is to press `Shift` while using the mouse to select the text to copy.
+1. Then, while in a tmux session press `Shift` while using the mouse to select the text to copy.
 This operation disables the mouse supports and gives back copy capability.

+Alternatively, you can use the `tmux` command `copy-mode`: `Ctrl+b` `Ctrl+[` to enter copy mode, then use the arrow keys to move around and select text.
+Press `Enter` to copy the selected text to the clipboard.

+### Setup
+1. First enable mouse support `echo "set -g mouse on" >> $HOME/.tmux.conf`
+1. Then, while in a tmux session press `Shift` while using the mouse to select the text to copy.
+This operation disables the mouse supports and gives back copy capability.

+Alternatively, you can use the `tmux` command `copy-mode`: `Ctrl+B [` to enter copy mode, then use the arrow keys to move around and select text by first pressing `Ctrl + spacebar`.
+Press `Ctrl + w` to copy the selected text to the clipboard and paste it in another `tmux` session using `Ctrl + ]`.
+In order to copy the context to Linux clipboard, `xclip` will be required, please refer to the [official documentation](http://man.openbsd.org/OpenBSD-current/man1/tmux.1) or the [`tmux` wiki](https://github.com/tmux/tmux/wiki/).

+### Usage

 ## byobu

+Optionally, you can use `byobu` to wrap `tmux` and `screen` and provide a more user-friendly interface.

 For an exhaustive tutorial, refer to the [official documentation](https://www.byobu.org/documentation).